Politics of Mongolia: President

-The presidential candidates are usually nominated by parties having seats in the State Great Khural.
-The president is elected by popular vote for a non-repeatable six-year term.
-The president is the Head of State, Commander-in-Chief of the Armed Forces, and Head of the National Security Council.
-The constitution empowers the president to propose a prime minister (upon the recommendation by the dominant political party), call for the government's dissolution (the two-thirds majority of vote needed in the State Great Khural), initiate legislation, veto all or parts of a legislation (the State Great Khural can override the veto with a two-thirds majority), and issue decrees (effective with the prime minister's signature).
-In the absence, incapacity, or resignation of the president, the Speaker of the State Great Khural exercises presidential power until inauguration of a newly elected president.
-Although the president has limited executive powers, they represent the nation internationally, sign international treaties and conventions and advise the cabinet on important socioeconomic issues.
+Presidential candidates are nominated by parties with parliamentary representation in the State Great Khural.
+The president is elected by popular vote for a non-renewable six-year term.
+The president is the head of state, commander-in-chief of the Armed Forces, and head of the National Security Council.
+The constitution empowers the president to propose a prime minister (upon the recommendation by the dominant political party), call for the government's dismissal (the two-thirds majority of vote needed in the State Great Khural), initiate legislation, veto all or parts of a legislation (the State Great Khural can override the veto with a two-thirds majority), and issue decrees (effective with the prime minister's countersignature).
+In the absence, incapacity, or resignation of the president, the Speaker of the State Great Khural exercises presidential power until the inauguration of a newly elected president.
+Although the president has limited executive powers, they represent the nation internationally, sign international treaties and conventions, and advise the cabinet on important socioeconomic issues.
 After being elected, the president-elect must give up their party affiliations to act as the "symbol of unity".

-In June 2021, former Prime Minister Ukhnaagiin Khurelsukh won the presidential election.
+In June 2021, former Prime Minister Ukhnaagiin Khürelsükh won the presidential election.
 He was inaugurated on 25 June 2021.

 Cabinet

-The Cabinet, headed by the Prime Minister, has a four-year term.
-The President appoints the Prime Minister after each parliamentary election and appoints the members of the Government on the recommendation of the Prime Minister.
-If president is not able to reach a consensus with the Prime Minister on the appointment of the Cabinet within a week, the issue is submitted the State Great Khural.
-Dismissal of the government occurs upon the Prime Minister's resignation, simultaneous resignation of half the cabinet, or after the State Great Khural voted for a motion of censure.
+The Cabinet, headed by the Prime Minister of Mongolia, has a four-year term.
+The president appoints the prime minister after each parliamentary election and appoints the members of the Government on the recommendation of the prime minister.
+If the president is not able to reach a consensus with the prime minister on the appointment of the Cabinet within a week, the issue is submitted the State Great Khural.
+Dismissal of the government occurs upon the prime minister's resignation, simultaneous resignation of half the cabinet, or after the State Great Khural voted for a motion of censure.

-The Prime Minister holds most of the executive powers in Mongolian politics.
-Unlike the President, the Prime Minister is chosen by the party (or coalition) with the majority of seats in the State Great Khural.
-Typically, the Prime Minister leads a major political party and generally commands the majority in the State Great Khural.
+The prime minister holds most of the executive powers in Mongolian politics.
+Unlike the president, the prime minister is chosen by the party (or coalition) with the majority of seats in the State Great Khural.
+Typically, the prime minister leads a major political party and generally commands the majority in the State Great Khural.

-Structure

-The Cabinet consists of the prime minister, the deputy minister, the cabinet secretary and 14 ministers.
-The government consists of six general function ministries, eight specialised ministries, four agencies for policy arrangement, 23 agencies for policy implementation, four agencies under direct control of the prime minister and five agencies under direct control of the deputy prime minister.

-The current prime minister of Mongolia is Mr Luvsannamsrain Oyun-Erdene (Mongolian People's Party).